-For pTpA and Abf1TATA libraries, a single-stranded oligonucleotide pool was ordered from IDT containing the random 80 bp oligonucleotide flanked by arms complementary to the promoter scaffold for use with Gibson assembly.
-These oligonucleotides were double stranded with a complementary primer sequence and Phusion polymerase master mix (NEB), gel purified and cloned into the dual reporter vector, ensuring a complexity of at least 108 for each library.
+A single-stranded oligonucleotide pool was ordered from IDT containing the random 80 bp oligonucleotide flanked by arms complementary to the promoter scaffold for use with Gibson assembly.
+These oligonucleotides were double stranded with a complementary primer sequence and Phusion polymerase master mix (NEB), gel purified and cloned into the dual reporter vector, ensuring a complexity of at least 10 for each library.